 The Regional Museum of Lapland studies and presents nature in Lapland and the cultural heritage it has moulded.

 The exhibition depicts peoples’ lives in these harsh conditions by combining pictures, sounds, artefacts and movement.
 There are displays of archaeological finds dating back thousands of years and fascinating examples of how structural change in our time has put northern inhabitants to the test.

-The Provincial Museum of Lapland consults the public concerning the management of building heritage, cultural environment, archaeological sites and founds and nature.
+The Regional Museum of Lapland consults the public concerning the management of building heritage, cultural environment, archaeological sites and founds and nature.
 In addition the museum answers inquiries about the history of the buildings within its region of operation.

 The provincial museum researcher will, if needed, go on site to give estimation on the historical value of the building or the surrounding area.
 This is mainly done in order to estimate the need for building preservation or to define the principles for the repair work that will be carried out on a historically valuable building.

 All ancient monuments and sites in Finland are protected under the provisions of the Antiquities Act.
 At the National Board of Antiquities, the Department of Archaeology and the Department of Monuments and Sites are responsibile for maintaining and caring for the archaeological cultural heritage along with certain provincial museums in Finland.